395t/coding-assignment-week-5-nrm-2/README.md

 <img src="figure/stl10 different batch sizes (test loss).png">

-As seen from the results above, the smaller batch size was able to generalize the training set better and provide better test results.
+As seen from the results above, the smaller batch size was able to generalize the training set better and provide lower loss in the test results.
 The low training loss of BCN+WS with a batch size of 512 suggests that it was overfitting the data.
 This is especially critical with STL10 since the training set is so small.

 ## Caltech256